rapid7/insightconnect-plugins/unshorten/help.md

 # Description

-[Unshorten.me](https://unshorten.me/) is a free service which unshorten's a wide range of shortened URLs.
+[Unshorten.me](https://unshorten.me/) provides an easy and free method to unshorten a wide range of shortened URLs.
+The Unshorten.me plugin for Rapid7 InsightConnect can help assist phishing investigations, URL analysis, deobfuscation, and more.

 This plugin utilizes the [Unshorten.me API](https://unshorten.me/api).

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* URL unshortening

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+_This plugin does not contain any requirements._

 # Documentation